smart-data-models/data-models/specs/howto_workgroup_to_code_a_datamodel.md

 ### Step 0 Gather documentation
 - Set a group leader.
 - Gather documentation of actual use cases between group members or beyond.
-- Smart Data Models initiative es focused on actual use of data.
+- Smart Data Models initiative is focused on actual use of data.
-- Therefore is required that the data models to be created are based on actual experience of use.
+- Therefore it is required that the data models to be created are based on actual experience of use.

 ### Step 1.
 Compile elements.
 - Create a share repository (shared folder, drive, etc) for compile all the documentation.